nomnel/whq/README.md

 ## Quick Start

+- Create the default `.whq.json` template for post-add automation:
+  - `whq init` (use `--force` to overwrite an existing file).
+The generated `copy`/`commands` arrays are empty so `whq add` keeps its no-op behavior until you customize them.
 - Create a worktree for a branch (creates the branch if it does not exist):
   - `whq add feature-123`
 - Jump to a worktree directory: